avahoffman/urban-weed-genomics/Supplement.md

 to run `clone_filter` on all of them.
 Possible file names shown in [`clone_filter` File Names](#clone_filter-file-names).

-### 2.3.2 Step 3b - Parse PCR Clone Removal Results
+### 2.3.2 Parse PCR Clone Removal Results

+**Step 3b**.
 If you want to extract descriptive statistics from the `clone_filter` output, you can use the `03.5-parse_clone_filter.py` script to do so.
 It can be run on your local terminal after transferring the `clone_filter.out` logs to your local computer.

 ``` r
 source("03_clone_filter/examine_clones.R")